drchung5/katacoda-sandbox/upgrade-cassandra-3-to-4/step1.md

 3. Install Cassandra 3.11.9 and configure environment variables
 4. Start Cassandra

 Wait until you see the message *Cassandra setup complete*.
+(This may take a few minutes.)

 ![Setup Complete](./assets/setup-complete.jpg)